 Very little pre-planning is necessary for cruise ship arrivals.
 All visa and entry matters are handled by the cruise lines, so landing is simple.

-Before you stop at Grand Turk, we recommend that you see Guide for Cruise Visitors to Grand Turk and Things to Do in Grand Turk to determine how you’d like to spend your day.
+Before you stop at Grand Turk, we recommend that you see Top Things to Do for Cruise Visitors to Grand Turk and Things to Do in Grand Turk to determine how you’d like to spend your day.
 Depending on what you choose, you may have to pre-book an activity or a rental vehicle.

 All cruise ships stop at the Grand Turk Cruise Center.
 This complex offers a pool, restaurant, shops and more.